TBroz15/TesserPack/CONTRIBUTING.md

 5. In MSYS2, install some packages by `pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`.
 Just press enter and then enter `Y` to install.
 6. Add Environmental Variables in Powershell and restart your terminal. (you don't need epic admin powers btw...)
     ```powershell
+    # Note: This will make the variables globally available on your every terminal.

     # Adds gcc to PATH
     [Environment]::SetEnvironmentVariable("Path", "$([Environment]::GetEnvironmentVariable("Path", "User"));C:\msys64\ucrt64\bin", "User")